lb13/note-index/README.md

 Because static files are handy if you're hosting on Github Pages, or even just running a HTML document from your local computer.
 It's not possible to use server-side programming in that scenario, so most CMS and wiki options are out the window.
 There are static HTML generators like Jekyll, but that doesn't really give you a simple out of the box solution unless you want to install Ruby and get your head around yet another piece of software.
 Not that Ruby isn't great, but I want to go one step simpler.

 ## How?
-Well basically you should just be able to follow some really basic HTML principles and get good results.
-That's the idea, anyway.
+By following some basic HTML principles you should get good results :)

 Add new item: